 We, the Diaspora

 Much is said about the diaspora, whether forced political displacements or voluntary transnational mobility.
 We come in varying forms as first- or second-generation, third-culture children or with mixed heritage.
 So, here you aretoo foreign for hometoo foreign for here.
 Never enough for both.
-Ijeoma Umebinyuo, Questions for Ada For the first generation, being foreign for here is…
+Ijeoma Umebinyuo, Questions for Ada Being foreign for here is a very known consequence…

 The road less traveled is an enchanting walk